fallenhitokiri/drupan/Readme.md

 you can deactive both plugins in your configuration file and ignore the packages.
 They are only needed by the corresponding plugin.

-## BETA
+## Python support
-drupan is considered beta.
-It "powers" sites that are already used in "production".
-Still there could be some bugs.
-It is tested against Python 2.7, likely not compatible to 3.x (see ```plugins/imagecopy.py```)
+drupan is tested against Python 2.6 and 2.7.
+Currently Python 3.0 is *not* supported.